openHPI/TeachingTeamGuidelines/docs/17_templates.md

 		Ihr openHPI-Team

-*English*
+*English Version*

-Starting Monday, Oct.
+Starting from Monday, Oct.
 27: German course "Internet Security" and the HPI at a glance

 		Dear Learning-Community,

 		We are happy to announce that we just successfully finalized two major MOOCs.
-These were the third iteration of our IMDB course focusing on in-memory databases and their enterprise applications and also our first programming MOOC for high-school students.
+These were the third iteration of our IMDB course focusing on in-memory databases and their enterprise applications, and also our first programming MOOC for high-school students.
 For this year, there is still one more to come.
 		You certainly might have heard of HPI’s Identity Leak Checker, our tool which verifies whether your digital identity is safe.
 This fits perfectly to our upcoming German MOOC for everyone: “Internet Security” which starts this Monday, Oct 27 at 8:00 HRS UTC.
-This course, read by Prof. Meinel, provides an introduction to basic concepts of web security, explains safe passwords, how to protect the own identity while surfing the Internet, how to recognize phishing messages and highlights the importance of encryption just to name a few.
+This course, presented by Prof. Meinel, provides an introduction to basic concepts of web security, explains safe passwords, how to protect own identity while surfing the internet, how to recognize phishing messages and highlights the importance of encryption just to name a few.
-		In addition, we would like to take this course announcement as an opportunity to inform you about other interesting activities of the Hasso-Plattner-Institute, the institution behind opnHPI.
+		In addition, we would like to take this course announcement as an opportunity to inform you about other interesting activities of the Hasso-Plattner-Institute, the institution behind openHPI.
 Indeed, HPI offers numerous offline events and projects in IT-research and Design-Thinking as well as activities specifically designed for high-school students.
 Here you can find out more.
 		Finally, we are now in the midst of planning for the upcoming year.
 As you are registered with openHPI, you will be informed about any exciting new courses as they are announced.
 You can join us on YouTube (HPIopen), Twitter (@openHPI) or find us on Facebook to keep up to date on all things regarding openHPI.

+		Kind regards,
-		Kind regards, The openHPI-Team
+		The openHPI-Team

 ### Template | Global Announcement Friday before course start - Reminder

-*Deutsch*
+*Deutsch Version*

 ### Template | Welcome Message - week 1

-*German*
+*Deutsch Version*

 		Liebe Kursteilnehmerinnen,